Recipes, people, places and things we love — every month. Head to Substack to support our work. Visit Later

 Tips for styling your closet

-Using a handful of garments, we put together 7 winter outfits.
-To keep warm, we had two different coats, a dark green and a camel, a black dress, and four sweaters, a black high neck, a cropped bi-colour black and beige, a white knitted and another cropped but yellow.
-For the bottom, we had some black jeans plus a classic dark blue pair, and also some grey woollen trousers.
-To withstand the cold, I selected three types of shoes, the forever camel suede boots, some Timberland boots and vintage black high boots.
+Using a handful of garments, I created 7 winter outfits.
+To stay warm, I had two different coats, a dark green and a camel, a black dress, and four different sweaters: one black high neck, one crop bi-colour black and beige, a white knitted and another cropped but yellow.
+For the bottom, I came up with some black jeans plus a classic dark blue pair, and also some grey woollen trousers.
+To withstand the cold, I selected three types of shoes: the forever camel suede boots, some Timberland boots and a pair of vintage black high boots.
 For accessories, I am always using sunglasses for those rare sunny days or bright white light grey days.
 Not pictured but often worn on those single-digit temperature days, beanies and scarves are a must.
+I could have worn more jewellery too, necklaces and different earrings to add contrast and texture to the outfits.
 I enjoyed playing with these different thick fabrics, proportions, textures and colours.

-If I want to switch pieces, opening up the boundaries of the 10 garments, I can swap the dress with a wonderful vintage wool skirt from Aotearoa, New Zealand label Thornton Hall.
+If I want to swap pieces, opening up the boundaries of the 10 garments, I can switch the dress with a wonderful vintage wool skirt, mine is from Aotearoa, New Zealand label Thornton Hall.
 I also have another sweater from Wynn Hamlyn that is red and will replace the yellow knit I wore for this article.
 Any jeans can swap any jeans.
 And some chunky sneakers or Converse will replace boots easily.
 In addition, if, like me, you do not handle any temperature below 15 degrees without feeling frost, layering is your go-to.
-I always wear a Merino Icebreaker top under everything.
-It also prevents my skin from touching the hand-wash-only wool sweaters, therefore helping the garment last longer between washing.
-And the truth is, wool garments air out very well too.
+I always wear a Merino top under everything.
+It also prevents my skin from touching the hand-wash-only wool sweaters, therefore helping the garment last longer between washes.
+And the truth is, wool garments air out very well, too.
+A shirt underneath a sweater, with the collar popping out at the neck, would also work.
+It would drive the outfit towards a more polished or elegant silhouette.

-Being based on seasons, there will be another "Style your closet: 7 outfits with 10 garments" piece for Spring, still based on the New Zealand calendar, as it is where we live.
+Being based on seasons, there will be another "Style Your Closet: 7 outfits with 10 garments" piece for Spring, still based on the New Zealand calendar, as it is where we have lived.
 I am looking forward to longer daylights, less cold and more bright colours.
 Let us know what you think and if this piece was helpful to you!

 Trace shot this series on Kodak Portra 160 and UltraMax 400 films.
 Scanned and developed by Splendid Photo, socials @thefilmlab.nz